sheldonldev/doc/working-env/vim-based-workspace/nvim-for-web-dev.md

 " if you need lint for py3: `pip3 install pylint`"

-" Add status line support, for integration with other plugin, checkout `:h coc-status` set statusline^=%{coc#status()}%{get(b:,'coc_current_function','')}
+" Add status line support, for integration with other plugin, check out `:h coc-status` set statusline^=%{coc#status()}%{get(b:,'coc_current_function','')}

 " Use tab for trigger completion with characters ahead and navigate.